 He’s a wonder.

 But not everyone sees that.
 Instead, teachers are often stopped short by the more obvious manifestations of his disabilities.
-They don’t see his challenges; they see their own.
+They don’t see his challenges; they see their own.and this:

 ...It’s not the kids that are disabled; it’s the educational system.
 But maybe what’s broken isn’t the process, but the belief system: the one that is incapable of processing information like that in this chapter: the one that reacts instinctively to the notion of UDL or inclusion with a tingle in the gut that says, “Hey.
 I need to be honest with myself.
 These kids can’t really cut it.
 And I don’t want to fail…. so how do I change what I teach… not how I teach.”